-Fixing vulnerability requires you to add SPF details in your domain as TXT record.
-Your hosting provider will give SPF details.
-If you are on shared hosting, you need to check with your provider.
+Fixing vulnerability requires you to add SPF details on your domain as a TXT record.
+Your hosting or email solution provider will share the SPF details.
+If you don’t have one, you may want to check with your hosting provider.

 v=spf1 mx include:zoho.com ~all

-It may take few seconds to propagate and once done, you can test SPF details in above-listed tools.
+It may take a few seconds to propagate and once done, you can test SPF details in the above-listed tools.